rust-lang/rfcs/text/0000-inline-const.md

 However, the fact that we are executing the array initializer or expression after the `&` at compile-time is not obvious to the user.
 To avoid violating their assumptions, we are very careful to promote only in cases where the user cannot possibly tell that their code is not executing at runtime.
-This means [long list of rules][prom-rules] for determining the promotability of expressions, and it means expressions that call a `const fn` or that result in a type with a `Drop` impl need to use a named `const` declaration.
+This means a [long list of rules][prom-rules] for determining the promotability of expressions, and it means expressions that call a `const fn` or that result in a type with a `Drop` impl need to use a named `const` declaration.